breezycoding/laz/tutorials.md

 	git rm(for remove) (name of file to be remove with extension) to totally remove the file. doing this on git has advantage since it will have a commit history.
 Dont for forget to commit for changes to take effect 100 percent

+Lesson 26: Excluding Unwanted Files from Git
+	(code editor) or notepad++ .gitignore
+-your code editior will pop up. type on one line the file you want to exclude ie. application.log to exclude application.log or wildcard expression to exclude all .log "*.log".

+-dont forget to add .gitignore then commit the gitignore file